plantacerium/Mandala-Weaver-VCS/README.md

 Queries the embedded Akashic Record (SurrealDB).
 Displays the evolutionary spiral of a specific Monad or Vector, tracking its reincarnations and geometric mutations from the Bindu to the present.

 **`weave echo <ring_id>`**:
-In spiral time, This command retrieves the exact semantic resonance of a Monad from a Ring and weaves it into the an outer, inner, present Ring.
+In spiral time, This cli retrieves the exact semantic resonance of a Monad from a Ring and weaves it into the an outer, inner, present Ring.

 ---